 Heating: It can save your boiler’s life and help avert heating problems.
 Have your boiler services regularly.

-• Annual Maintenance: Find a Gas Safe engineer to carry out checks.
+- Annual Maintenance: Hire a Gas Safe registered engineer for annual checks.

 Preventative steps will minimize the risk of heating failure and will save money in the long term.